Algerians in France: Cultural conflicts

-Post WWII

-While Maghrebis played a significant role in France's war effort, their contribution was ignored after the war.
-Rather, the French government continued their oppression in Algeria, angering North Africans in France and causing the rise of African rights groups.
-African rights groups include the Algerian Populist Party and the Movement for the Triumph of Democratic Liberties.
+Legal conflicts

+In France's constitution, there is a clause named Laïcité which denotes the separation of church and state.
+Many Muslims who would like to wear the Hijab of their choosing cite this part of the Constitution.
+On the other hand, Laïcité also could be used to prohibit the display and practice of religion in schools, making daily prayer and the Hijab constitutionally unacceptable.
+The French are afraid not only of the destruction of their culture, but of the destruction of women's rights.
+Muslim women's views on the issue range widely depending on the cultural context.
+While women in Britain say that the hijab frees them from the predatory gazes of men; in France women are angry that they do not get to choose to wear the Hijab, while women in Iran have expressed that it is a symbol of male governmental oppression.
+There eventually was a law passed by the French National Party and Nicolas Sarkozy making it illegal to wear a Hijab or any other conspicuous religious symbol (such as a large crucifix) in French schools.

+In addition, there are conflicts in schools over Muslim girls' participation in mandatory Physical Education courses that require swimsuits or other clothing deemed unacceptable by the Muslim community.
+Teachers complain that their classes have been disrupted by such complaints and there is no protocol for dealing with the situation.
+After 50 or more years of large numbers of Algerian immigrants, the cross cultural differences still have not been reconciled.

 Racism

 In the 1950s, the French government used racism as a tool to delegitimize the efforts of African Nationalist groups.
 The government used tensions between different groups to depict Algerian immigrants as barbaric in propaganda campaigns.
 This was massively effective, negatively affecting public opinion on African immigrants.
 The 1953 survey by the National Institute of Demographic Studies showed that North Africans and Germans were ranked last in sympathy levels for immigrants.
 This impact is exemplified by a piece published by the L'Aurore, a French periodical, in which it was written:

 "In Paris, North Africans are specialists and record makers in the nocturnal attack.
 The Arab is, quite precisely, the thief who waits on the corner of the road for the late passerby, whom he clubs for the sake of a watch..."